IDouble/Simple-ERC-1155-Multi-Token-Template/README.md

 ## 🌎 PlanetEarth.sol 🌏 (ERC-1155 Token)

-In this small example we are creating an ERC-1155 Token with a non-fungible token (Earth) and fungible Tokens (Gold & Silver). 🌎
+In this small example, we are creating an ERC-1155 Token with a non-fungible token (Earth) and fungible Tokens (Gold & Silver). 🌎

-**Example: Our planet Earth saved as a non-fungible token (NFT) with gold and silver as fungible tokens (cryptocurrency) in the Ethereum Blockchain.**
+**Example: Our planet Earth is saved as a non-fungible token (NFT) with gold and silver as fungible tokens (cryptocurrency) in the Ethereum Blockchain.**
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.9;